 Whether you and your team have worked on your products for months or years, your team does certain things better than anyone else.
 Allowing your team to focus on these makes the most of limited resources.

 Solve unique product problems.
 Your company is probably in business because of one or more products that give you a competitive edge.
 You maintain that edge by solving unique problems for and with your application.
-If your developers work on issues that are not unique to your company and its products, you may be squandering resources.
+If your devs work on issues that are not unique to your company and its products, you may be squandering resources.

 Leverage a vendor's integration expertise